Detail Page

 • English I - 511

-This course develops student ability in writing precise, clear and effective sentences and paragraphs, with attention on grammar and punctuation skills.
-Students learn to analyze short stories and novels in verbal and written exercises.
+Fundamentals of Writing and Literature This course develops a student’s ability to write precise, clear, and effective sentences and paragraphs, with attention to grammar and punctuation skills.
+Students learn to analyze short stories and novels in verbal and written exercises that deepen skills of self-expression.
+Vocabulary study accompanies the assigned literature.

 • Honors English I - 515

-This accelerated course examines major literary genres as a basis for specialized study.
-Interpretive skills are deepened through the reading of great literary works.
-So is the expectation for clear writing.
+Literary Genres/Composition This accelerated course examines major literary genres as a basis for specialized study.
+Interpretive skills and proficiency in writing are deepened through the reading of great literary works.
+The course encourages independent work and student-oriented creative projects.

 • English II - 521

-We study plays and poetry, mastering the terminology of each and our ability to write about and interpret samples from these genres.
-We identify play components, explicate poems, begin term paper research, and write cohesive multi-paragraph essays.
+Literary Genres/Composition Students will study plays and poetry, mastering the terminology of each and their ability to write about and interpret samples from these genres.
+Students identify play components, explicate poems, begin developing term paper research skills and to write cohesive multi-paragraph essays.
+Students also develop reading skills and verbal strategies for standardized testing.

 • Honors English II - 525